plaintextcapital/netlifycms/content/blog/breakingpoint.md

 Source: Tradingview

-The VIX (top) and MOVE (bottom) indices which measure the volatility of the S\&P500 and US Bond Option market, respectively, show slightly different stories.
+The VIX (top) and MOVE (bottom) indices which measure the volatility of the S&P500 and US Bond Option market, respectively, show slightly different stories.
 The bond market has been erratic as noted with the rapidly rising yields and that is evident in the spike in bond volatility below.
-But the volatility in the equity market has been relatively muted despite the -24% YTD performance in the S\&P 500.
+But the volatility in the equity market has been relatively muted despite the -24% YTD performance in the S&P 500.

 ![](/images/Screen%20Shot%202022-09-30%20at%203.52.35%20PM.png)